MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-enterprise-security.md

 1. Create compute resources with system-assigned managed identities enabled.
 1. When a data scientist needs access to the data for a given project, grant the compute managed identity read access to the data.

-1. Grant the compute managed identity access to any other required resources, such as a Container Registry with custom Docker images for training.
+1. Grant the compute managed identity access to any other required resources, such as a container registry with custom Docker images for training.

 1. Also grant the workspace's managed identity read-access role on the data, to enable data preview.